tsuru/tsuru/docs/apps/tsuru-admin/usage.rst

 ::

     $ tsuru-admin containers-rebalance [--dry]

-This command has the same restrictions as the containers-move command, it only works with the docker provisioner.

 Instead of specifying hosts as in the containers-move command, this command will automatically choose to which host each unit should be moved, trying to